If you have incentive stock options, you’ve likely heard the term alternative minimum tax, or AMT. But what is the AMT and how is it calculated?

 A Pre-Payment of Tax and the AMT Credit

-If we assume these same shares are sold as a qualified disposition and subject to a tax rate of 15%, the total tax paid is $73,500.
-Therefore, the difference between AMT paid and the tax required upon performing a qualified disposition is $63,700.
+If we assume these same shares are sold as a qualifying disposition and subject to a tax rate of 15%, you’d owe $73,500.
+The difference between the AMT you paid and the tax required upon performing a qualified disposition is $63,700.